mike-ward/waywards/_posts/2016-10-20-numbers-matter.md

 numbers can also explain why one model costs more than another even though they appear similar.

-**GAWR**: Gross Axel Weight Rating is the maximum permissible weight for the axle.
+**GAWR**: Gross Axle Weight Rating is the maximum permissible weight for the axle.

 **GVWR**: Gross Vehicle Weight Rating is the maximum permissible weight